jkaflik/ublox_f9p/README.md

 # u-blox F9P driver for ROS2

-Driver focused on supporting single u-blox chip with purpose of using the internal sensor fusion.
+Driver focused on supporting single u-blox ZED-F9P (no sensor fusion) chip.
+Currently, this driver supports `UBX-NAV-PVT` (navigation, position, velocity, time solution) protocol message.
+It requires u-blox configuration to be done beforehand.
+The configuration can be done using the [OpenMower instructions](https://openmower.de/docs/robot-assembly/prepare-the-parts/prepare-the-gps/).
+Tested only against FW version `1.32`.

 The work is based on the [xbot_driver_gps](https://github.com/ClemensElflein/xbot_driver_gps/) originally used in the [OpenMower](https://openmower.de/) project.